-- Led by strong growth in Colombia, Chile and Peru, pork exports to South America remain a record pace with a near-doubling of export volume (63,922 mt, up 96 percent) and value doubling to $164.8 million.
+- Led by strong growth in Colombia, Chile and Peru, pork exports to South America remain on a record pace with a near-doubling of export volume (63,922 mt, up 96 percent) and value doubling to $164.8 million.

 - Despite slowing modestly year-over-year in August, pork exports to Central America are also on a record pace.
 Led by mainstay market Honduras, export volume reached 43,917 mt, up 5 percent from a year ago, valued at $105.7 million (up 7 percent).